Access to information held by the NSW Scientific Committee

 1. Internal review

-You have 20 working days after the notice of a decision has been posted to you to ask for an internal review.
-The review must be carried out by a more senior officer than the person who made the original decision.
-The review decision must be made as if it was a fresh application.
+You have 20 working days after the notice of a decision has been posted to you to ask for an internal review carried out by a more senior officer than the person who made the original decision as if it was a fresh application.

-There is a $40 fee for an internal review application (GIPAInternalReviewformJune2010.pdf, 34KB) except if the decision is 'deemed refusal' because the Scientific Committee did not process your application in time.
-In this case, you cannot be charged any review fee.
+There is a $40 fee for an internal review application (PDF 29KB) unless the decision is been deemed to be refused because your application was not reviewed in time.

-The Scientific Committee must acknowledge your application within five working days of receiving it.
-The Scientific Committee must decide the internal review within 15 working days (this can be extended by 10 days if the Scientific Committee has to consult with a third party, or by agreement with you).
+The NSW Scientific Committee must acknowledge your application within five working days of receiving it and must decide the internal review within 15 working days (this can be extended by 10 days if the committee has to consult with a third party, or by agreement with you).

-3. External review by the Administrative Decisions Tribunal
+3. External review by the NSW Civil and Administrative Tribunal

-If you disagree with any of the decisions listed above, you can ask for a review by the Administrative Decisions Tribunal (ADT).
-You do not have to have the decision reviewed internally, or by the Information Commissioner before applying for review by the ADT.
-You have up to eight weeks from being notified of the decision to apply to the ADT for review.
-However, if you have applied for review by the Information Commissioner, you have four weeks from being notified of the Information Commissioner's review outcome to apply to the ADT.
+If you disagree with any of the decisions listed above, you can ask for a review by the Administrative and Equal Opportunity Division of the NSW Civil and Administrative Tribunal (NCAT).
+You do not have to have the decision reviewed internally, or by the information commissioner before applying for review by the NCAT.
+You have up to eight weeks from being notified of the decision to apply to the NCAT for review.
+However, if you have applied for review by the information commissioner, you have four weeks from being notified of the information commissioner's review outcome to apply to the NCAT.

 Will other people have access to the information released under a formal application?

-If you receive information after making a formal application, and the Committee believes that information may of interest to other members of the public, the Committee ordinarily records it on the 'disclosure log' which is made available on the Committee's website.
+If you receive information after making a formal application, and the NSW Scientific Committee believes that information may of interest to other members of the public, the committee ordinarily records it on the 'disclosure log' which is made publicly available on the committee's website.

-You can object to information being included in the disclosure log if it includes personal information about you or about a deceased person that you personally represent; the information concerns your business, commercial, professional, or financial interests or research undertaken
+You can object to information being included in the disclosure log if it includes personal information about you or about a deceased person thfat you personally represent; or if the information concerns your business, commercial, professional, or financial interests or research undertaken

 Further information regarding the GIPA Act can also be found at the Office of the Information Commissioner's website.